 - Use a pet formula paste or polish rather than one intended for humans.

 - Try human toothpaste – artificial sweeteners and fluoride can be poisonous to pets.

 - Rely on veterinary dentals alone – they’re expensive and require an anaesthetic that’s a risk to pets of all ages.

 - Give up on older pets – it’s never too late to start cleaning your cat or dog’s teeth.

 How often do you brush your pet’s teeth?
-Have you tried the YUCARE tooth cleaner yet?
 Please do leave a comment and tell us more about your cat or dog’s dental routine.
 Share this article with your friends on Facebook and join our friendly pet-loving community on Instagram.